benthepoet/benpaulhanna/content/posts/setting-up-a-haskell-environment-in-ubuntu.md

 Now open `src/Lib.hs` and modify the code.
 You should see type errors come up as you change the file.

-For more information on the functionality that `intero` provides see their [repository](https://github.com/commercialhaskell/intero).
+For more information on the rest of the features `intero` provides see the [repository](https://github.com/commercialhaskell/intero).

 <br>